-Upon written request by an employee, all letters of warning and reprimands will be removed from an employee's personnel file at the time permitted by OAR 166-200-0305(4)(a) and (b), unless other similar discipline has been received by the employee within the applicable retention period.
+Upon written request by an employee, written reprimands will be removed from an employee's personnel file at the time permitted by OAR 166-200-0305(4)(a) and (b), unless other similar discipline has been received by the employee within the period.
+Post removal from an employee's personnel file, the City may retain records for other legal purposes such as defense of civil claims, impeachment or for compliance with records retention laws.